yaoman1324/yaoman1324.github.io/_pages/3_teaching.md

 caption: My first class of Introduction to Sociology in 2021 Fall.
 ---

 I love teaching.
-My teaching philosophy is ...
+I view teaching as an efficient way to disseminate and reflect scienfic knowledge.
+My central aim in teaching sociology is to introduce sociology as a way of thinking to students.
+I also strive to create an inclusive learning environment in my class.
+I have taught undergraduate courses on Introduction to Sociology (independent instructor), Social Research Methods (lab instructor), and Technology and Society (teaching assistant).

 ### **Student Feedback**

-Evaluation score 4.96/5.0, and my evaluations are substantially higher than the comparison group.
-Selected comments from my students can be found below:
+I have fortunately received positive feedback and insightful suggestions from my students (evaluation score 4.96/5.0).
+Selected comments from them can be found below:

 **Passionate**